Interviews: Ask Lithium-Ion Battery Inventor John Goodenough a Question

 I've noticed that replacement lithium polymer battery packs for hybrid cars sell often sell for less than $1000 on eBay, while much smaller lithium based 12v batteries for conventional cars (with starter motors) often sell for more.
 As an example, here is a battery suitable for starting a small V8 that sells for $1600.00 http://www.jegs.com/i/Lithium-... [jegs.com]

-I would assume that it would be much easier to manufacture conventional 12v starter batteries in volume due to the ability to put them in many more diff
+I would assume that it would be much easier to manufacture conventional 12v starter batteries in volume due to the ability to put them in many more different models of vehicles.

+The ability to shave off 30+ lbs of weight from racecars would be enormous, so the demand is there, but why not the supply?

 Re: (Score:2)